 Many across our movement feel deep discomfort, grief and anger at the broken systems that continue to harm God’s creation and the most vulnerable in our communities.
 What does it look like for us, as followers of Jesus, to be faithful and present in our world, at this moment?

-This seven week podcast series will feature discussions between Common Grace team members and friends.
-Each week they will contemplate the controversies and conflicts of the final days of Jesus’ journey to the cross, reflecting on how this should shape our public faith today.
+This seven week podcast series featured discussions between Common Grace team members and friends.
+Each week conversations contemplated the controversies and conflicts of the final days of Jesus’ journey to the cross, reflecting on how this should shape our public faith today.